clintar/cryptonote-xmr-pool/README.md

 ### Setting up Testnet

+Monero does have a testnet.
+Call daemon and simplewallet with --tesnet to connect to it.
+Downloading the testnet blockchain may still take a while to start usint testnet, so you can use this excellent tutorial http://moneroexamples.github.io/private-testnet/ to set up a private testnet.
+Should work with other coins, too, but below are original testnet instructions by server43 for reference, too.

-No cryptonote based coins have a testnet mode (yet) but you can effectively create a testnet with the following steps:
+For cryptonote based coins that don't have a testnet mode (yet), you can effectively create a testnet with the following steps:

 * Open `/src/p2p/net_node.inl` and remove lines with `ADD_HARDCODED_SEED_NODE` to prevent it from connecting to mainnet (Monero example: http://git.io/0a12_Q)
 * Build the coin from source